Koran set alight at protest outside Sweden parliament

 Both previous protests have led to widespread outrage and condemnations.

-Turkish President Recep Tayyip Erdogan, whose support is crucial for Sweden's candidacy to join the NATO defence alliance, has expressed deep anger at the Koran burnings.
+Turkish President Recep Tayyip Erdogan, whose support is crucial for Sweden's bid to join the NATO defence alliance, has expressed deep anger at the Koran burnings.

+The Nordic country abandoned centuries of military non-alignment and decided to apply for NATO membership in the wake of Russia's invasion of Ukraine.

 Last week, Sweden ordered 15 government bodies including the armed forces, several law enforcement agencies and the tax office to strengthen anti-terrorism efforts.